iac-oslo/avnm-labs/docs/labs/lab-06/index.md

 ![Network rules Deny logs](../../assets/images/lab-06/network-logs-1.png)

-The query above queries data from `AZFWNetworkRule`.
-It retrieves the deny requests initiated from `spoke1` VNet IP range (where ipv4_is_in_range(SourceIp, '10.9.1.0/24')) for the last 20 min, then it groups result by SourceIp, DestinationIp, Protocol, and DestinationPort.
+The query above queries data from `AZFWNetworkRule` table.
+It retrieves all deny requests initiated from `spoke1` VNet IP range (where ipv4_is_in_range(SourceIp, '10.9.1.0/24')) for the last 20 min, then it groups the results by SourceIp, DestinationIp, Protocol, and DestinationPort.

-It shows that `ICMP` (aka ping) are blocked from `10.9.1.4` to `10.9.2.4`.
+It shows that all `ICMP` requests (aka ping) are blocked from `10.9.1.4` (spoke1 VM) to `10.9.2.4` (spoke2 VM).

-To fix the issue, we need to create a network rule to allow `ICMP` traffic between the spoke VNets.
+To fix the issue, we need to create new Firewall Network rule to allow `ICMP` traffic between spoke VNets.

 You need to create application rules to allow traffic between the spoke VMs.